-- 9. "commodity" means a commodity within the meaning of Article 2(1) of Commission Regulation (EC) No 1287/200614. - 10. "spot commodity contract" means any contract for the supply of a commodity traded on a spot market which is promptly delivered when the transaction is settled including any derivative contract that must be settled physically. - 11. "spot market" means any commodity market in which commodities are sold for cash and promptly delivered when the transaction is settled. - 12. "buy-back programme" means trading in own shares in accordance with Articles 19 to 24 of Council Directive 77/91/EEC15. - 13. "stabilisation" means any purchase or offer to purchase relevant securities, or any transaction in associated instruments equivalent thereto, by investment firms or credit institutions, which is undertaken in the context of a significant distribution of such relevant securities exclusively for supporting the market price of these relevant securities for a predetermined period of time, due to a selling pressure in such securities; - 14. "algorithmic trading" means trading of financial instruments using computer algorithms within the meaning of Article 4(1)(37) of Directive [new MiFID].
+- 5. "trading venue" means a system or facility in the Union referred to in Article 2(1)(26) of Regulation[MiFIR]. - 6.
+"SME growth market" means a MTF in the Union within the meaning of Article 4(1)(17) of Directive [new MiFID]. - 7. "competent authority" means the competent authority designated in accordance with Article 16. - 8. "person" means any natural or legal person. - 9. "commodity" means a commodity within the meaning of Article 2(1) of Commission Regulation (EC) No 1287/2006. - 10. "spot commodity contract" means any contract for the supply of a commodity traded on a spot market which is promptly delivered when the transaction is settled including any derivative contract that must be settled physically. - 11. "spot market" means any commodity market in which commodities are sold for cash and promptly delivered when the transaction is settled. - 12. "buy-back programme" means trading in own shares in accordance with Articles 19 to 24 of Council Directive 77/91/EEC.